Anushka Shetty: Experimental roles and success (2009–2010)

-2011–2013
+Commercial struggles (2011–2013)

 She reprised the role she played in Vedam in its Tamil remake, Vaanam (2011).
 Malathi Rangarajan of The Hindu said, "Boldness and daring mark Anushka's role—the actor's eyes effectively convey joy, helplessness, agony and anger."
 A critic from Sify wrote that "Anushka is outstanding as the commercial sex worker as she is able to bring out a life-like performance."
 She next starred in A. L. Vijay's Deiva Thirumagal.
 The drama centers on the characters of Krishna (Vikram), an intellectually disabled father and his daughter Nila.
 The film became a critical and commercial success, fetching her laurels for her portrayal as Anuradha, an advocate.
 Oneindia stated, "Anushka Shetty's character in the film had good scope for performance without being glamorous."
 For her performance, she won the Vijay Award for Favourite Heroine, in addition to her sole nomination for the Filmfare Award for Best Actress – Tamil.

 In 2012, Anushka collaborated again with A. L. Vijay and Vikram in the action drama Thaandavam.
 Malathi Rangarajan stated that "the romance between Vikram and Anushka is a beautiful feature of Thaandavam."
-She later appeared alongside Nagarjuna in the fantasy film Dhamarukam, which was her first Telugu release after two years.
+She later appeared alongside Nagarjuna in the fantasy film Damarukam, which was her first Telugu release after two years.
 Karthik Pasupulate from The Times of India said that Anushka "has little to do as far as performance goes and does a good job of upping the glam quotient."
 Radhika Rajamani of Rediff claimed, "Anushka looks sweet.
 Nag and Anushka have good onscreen chemistry."
 Oneindia claimed, "Anushka Shetty has less scope for acting, but she impresses you in song sequences."
 She received her fourth nomination for the Filmfare Award for Best Actress – Telugu for her performance in the film.